alexiszamanidis/vscode-git-worktrees/README.md

 # Git Worktrees

-A Wrapper for Git Worktree Operations that provides an interactive API so developers have a better experience.
+A Wrapper for Git Worktree Operations that provides an interactive API so developers can have a better experience.

 ### Purpose of the extension